joshuagreenslade/CSCC09/assignment/2/README.md

       - author: (string) the image's author
       - left: (int) the id of the image to the left
       - right: (int) the id of the image to the right
+- response: 400
+    - body: Id 'id' is not a valid number
 - response: 404
     - body: Image with id id no longer exist